NarayanMahadevan/MakeTechEzResources/markdown/GK_EnterpriseArchPlan/GK_BPM_PDF_eBook.md

 9. **Oracle BAM** provides a full range of business activity monitoring facilities for monitoring processes and reporting through dashboards.

 Following are the author's view of Oracle BPM Offerings :-

 1. Oracle BPM offers **Multiple tools for Process Design**, they are Oracle BPM Studio and Oracle Business Process Composer.
-The Composer is primarily intended for Business Users.
-While the Studio is intended for developers to build on the initial process design done on Composer and implement the necessary technical components and integration.
+The Composer is primarily intended for Business Users and offers a more user-friendly interface with lower technical skills requirements.
+Where in the Process Designers in a collaborative environment can create the initial process design as a Process Blueprint which can now be passed to Studio for the developers to implement the necessary technical components and integration.
 There is also an additional tool for Process Participants to collaborate using Process Workspace.
 All the 3 tools are based on roles, which adds usability but sometimes due to interchangeability of the tools can cause problems.

 2. On the **Integration** front, Oracle provides a range of adapters within its Oracle SOA Suite, and these can be leveraged by Oracle BPM by plugging them into the process design flow.
 Oracle offers adapters to its own applications and SAP, as well as a number of legacy environments such as IBM’s CICS application system.

 3. **Import/export** facilities are good between the different Oracle environments.
 As seen in point 1 the process design can be shared across multiple tools.
 Also the Integration Adapters built in the Oracle SOA Suite can be reused in the process design environments.
 In addition, Oracle’s use of standards ensures wider third-party import/export capabilities.

 4. Oracle is able to leverage the extensive functionality in its WebLogic Java application server environment, enabling high levels of **Scalability and Availability**.
+End-to-end performance monitoring of processes helps to ensure that run-time performance can be optimized as much as possible.

 5. Oracle BPM suite is built on **Standards**.
 Process design is BPMN 2.0 compliant, and XPDL can also be used to pass models around between different tools.
 Portal products can pick up the JSF-compliant web-based user interfaces for display.
 Artefacts can be imported and exported between most components in industry standard formats.
 Even at the lower levels, Oracle supports a wide range of SOA and web services standards too for integration purposes.

 6. **Limited Usability of Human Task -** The human task flow doesn't seem to fit  comfortably with the Oracle business process design.
 This is because User Interface for human workflow is separate from the process design tools.

-7. **Limitation of Dynamic Process Change -** There is also a limited capability to change the processes dynamically; although the process definitions can be changed.
-Process Composer does enable business rules to be altered at runtime, offering a degree of flexibility.
+7. **Limitation of Dynamic Process Change -** There is also a limited capability to change the processes dynamically; although the process definitions can be changed, Process Composer does enable business rules to be altered at runtime, offering a degree of flexibility.

 8. **Complicated Oracle packaging -** Users will need to completely understand what licenses they will need to purchase in order to properly evaluate Oracle offerings.